JanTeichertKluge/DMLSim/README.md

 Instances of the main class 'simulation_study' can be used with all learners from sklearn.
 The learners need a fit() and a predict() method.
 The module 'dml_nn' can be used to create a dictionary with the corresponding models.
-You are able to pass layer- and hyper-parameters when initializing the class 'simulation_learner'.
+You are able to pass layer- and hyper-parameters when initializing the class 'network_builder'.

 The DGP (data generating process) should take at least 'n_obs', 'dim_x' as arguments.
 'alpha' / 'theta' is necessary for some DGPs with non heterogenous treatment effect.